Presmanes3/TimerManager/README.md

 However, this library has been created to be **independent from the time source you are using**.
 Time reference can be set by millis(), system clock, a RTC or whatever.

+If you want to use this library with Arduino you have to copy [Timer](src/Timer) and [TimerManager](src/TimerManager) in your library folder.

+If you want to use this library with PlatformIO you have to copy the [Timer](src/Timer) and [TimerManager](src/TimerManager) in your "project/lib" folder and PlatfomIO will autodetect it.

 ### Notes
 - TimerManager uses a TimerPool in order to manager a set of Timers at a time.
 - Timer Pool is just a Timer Array.